Root Canals in Bonita Springs, FL

 If you experience fever, severe pain, swelling, or bleeding after your procedure, call our dental office immediately.

 If you’re experiencing severe tooth pain or sensitivity or want to schedule a dental exam, call your Bonita Springs dentist today.
 We’ll get you in for an appointment as soon as possible.
-Dr. Gostigian specializes in providing a comfortable, relaxed experience for root canals and any other dental treatments you may need.
+Dr. Gostigian specializes in providing a comfortable, relaxed experience for root canals in Bonita Springs, FL.